jmoenig/AboutSnap/README.md

 ![acronym](img/acronym.png)

 Higher order functions are the superpowers of computing.
 Snap<i>!</i> provides the ingredients you need to define your own uber-functions.
-While our pedagogy is that using higher oder functions should be easy we also believe that there should be no ceiling to what you can express in a programming language.
+While our pedagogy is that using higher order functions should be easy we also believe that there should be no ceiling to what you can express in a programming language.